albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 **Allow for TCP and UDP protocol**

-For now, I don't really understand about ports let's just allow it
+For now, Im not sure which port that require only tcp and only udp. so just allow all for tcp and udp.

 ```
-ufw allow proto tcp from any to any port 4443,8080,9090,8989
+ufw allow proto tcp from any to any port 4000,4443,8080,9090,8989
 ```

 ```
-ufw allow proto udp from any to any port 4443,8080,9090,8989
+ufw allow proto udp from any to any port 4000,4443,8080,9090,8989
 ```

 **The Dialog port**